World map of the United Nations’ inequality-adjusted Human Development Index

 Power: a leader, economically influential, politically influential, strong international alliances, strong military

-Some of these categories are nebulous—what is sexy or fun?—and others have little to do with the quality of life.
+Some of these categories are nebulous—what is sexy or fun?
+Others have little to do with the quality of life—different or unique?
 And others are controversial.
-You may agree that, for example, that military power makes your country safe from foreign invaders thereby enhancing your quality of life.
+You may agree, for example, that military power makes your country safe from foreign invaders thereby enhancing your quality of life.
 But can you be sure of this?
 You might be less safe in such a country because other countries will disproportionately target you with their weapons, or you or your family will be more likely to die fighting in foreign wars, or all the money spent on your military could have been used to improve health, education, the environment, etc.

 But rather than going into detail about the questionable criteria used here let me just say that any list that ranks China and Russia among the best places to live is suspect.